DeepSeek V4 Network

 Built for teams shipping DeepSeek today

-The network blends real-time launch intelligence with production tooling, so you can ship against V3.1 and R1 now while preparing for V4.
-Each block below focuses on a decision: what to build today, what to monitor next, and how to scale when access opens.
+The network blends real-time launch intelligence with production tooling, so you can ship against V3.1 and R1 now while scaling V4.
+Each block below focuses on a decision: what to build today, what to monitor next, and how to scale efficiently.

-Keep one integration for text, reasoning, math, and vision.
-Toggle models without rewriting your stack.
+Keep one workflow for text, reasoning, math, and vision.
+Switch models without rewriting your stack.

 V4 signal watch